MaksymPylypenko/Dota-2-script/README.md

 ## Getting Started
 The script is written in [**AutoHotkey**](https://autohotkey.com/download/) scripting language.
 You will need this to be installed to run and edit the script.

-## Make sure:
-1. You keybord layout is set to ENG.
+1. Make sure that your keybord layout is set to ENG.
-2. The CAPSLOCK state is OFF.
+2. The CAPSLOCK state should be OFF.

 ### utility.ahk
 * `win` - pause/unpause the script + sound notification